nzmpi/StealthNFT/README.md

 ## More info

-For more info about stealth addresses read Vitalik's [post](https://vitalik.ca/general/2023/01/20/stealth.html).
+For more info about stealth addresses read Vitalik Buterin's [post](https://vitalik.ca/general/2023/01/20/stealth.html).